 But what could it be about me?
 Recently, many persons had seemed to think that I must have hit the Lotto jackpot, or something!
 Although I was self employed; business was very slow, and I was broke.
 I had been living off my savings, and recently, I had been asking my children for financial assistance.
-Luckily for me, my girlfriend did not demand money from me; I visited her for my regular meals, and all she wanted from me, was my sweet loving.
+Luckily for me, my girlfriend did not demand money from me; I visited her for my regular meals, and all she wanted from me, was my companionship and sweet loving.

 “Show us yuh papers dem.”
 The second cop instructed.